Azree Tuju: Early life

-Born in 23 April 1996, Kampung Buang Sayang, Papar, Sabah.
-He is the oldest from three siblings.
+He was born on 23 April 1996, in Kampung Buang Sayang, Papar, Sabah.
+He is the eldest of three siblings.
 Tuju is descended from Bruneian Malay.

 After finishing his study, Tuju went to Politeknik Kota Kinabalu (PKK).
-Once he work as attendant in auto washer to support his family and study.
+For a while, he worked as n attendant in an auto washer to support his family and study.

 Career

 K-Clique

-While in University, Tuju shown his passion for rap and hip-hop culture.
+While in University, Tuju showed his passion for rap and hip-hop culture.
 He found K-Clique with MK and Noki in 2014.
-Later Somean, KDeaf, FareedPF, Gnello dan NastyNas join the musical troupe.
-All of which are native that came from around the part of Sabah.
-They reach commercial success after the song titled "Mimpi" in 2019.
+Later Somean, KDeaf, FareedPF, Gnello dan NastyNas joined the musical troupe.
+All of who are native that came from around the part of Sabah.
+They reached commercial success after the song titled "Mimpi" in 2019.

 TujuLoca

-Tuju form a duo with his wife, Loca B. They release 3 song titled: "Naluri", "Empati" and "Bintang", named after the birth of their son.
+Tuju formed a duo with his wife, Loca B. They released 3 song titled: "Naluri", "Empati" and "Bintang", named after the birth of their son.

 Solo singer

-Outside K-Clique, Tuju has perform in many musical performances including his duo with Naim Daniel.
-On 19 February 2021, he release his independent single, "Jiwa Pusing".
-After leaving his group, K-Clique on 2022, Tuju release "Kissboy".
-He later release "Aku Ingin" on September 2024.
-On February 2025, he release trio single "Gemetar Rentak Jiwa" alongside his fellow rapper, Ghidd and Aphipapol.
+Outside K-Clique, Tuju has performed in many musical performances including his duo with Naim Daniel.
+On 19 February 2021, he released his independent single, "Jiwa Pusing".
+After leaving his group, K-Clique on 2022, Tuju released "Kissboy".
+He later released "Aku Ingin" in September 2024.
+In February 2025, he released trio single "Gemetar Rentak Jiwa" alongside his fellow rapper, Ghidd and Aphipapol.

 Other appearances

-Tuju brieafly appear as 1 of 50 jury in All Together Now Malaysia, broadcast by Astro Ria.
-He also won the third place as Malaysian Newcomer Singer in The Masked Singer Malaysia.
+Tuju brieafly appeared as 1 of 50 jury in All Together Now Malaysia, broadcast by Astro Ria.
+He also won the third place as Malaysian Newcomer Singer in the first season of The Masked Singer Malaysia.

 Personal life

-Tuju married with his fellow singer, Loca B on March 2021.
+Tuju married his fellow singer, Loca B in March 2021.
 Their first born child was born in 2022 named Bintang Aiko.